-42.12 Errors during openaps report invoke monitor/ns-glucose.json Or ns-upload.sh
+44.12 Errors during openaps report invoke monitor/ns-glucose.json Or ns-upload.sh

 If you are getting your BG from Nightscout or you want to upload loop status/results to Nightscout, among other things you'll need to set 2 environment variables: NIGHTSCOUT_HOST and API_SECRET.
 This is handled in the setup script.
 If you do not set and export these variables you will receive errors while running openaps report invoke monitor/ns-glucose.json and while executing ns-upload.sh script which is most probably part of your upload-recent-treatments alias.Make sure your API_SECRET is in hashed format.
 Please see this page or this issue for details.
 Additionally, your NIGHTSCOUT_HOST should be in a format like http://yourname.herokuapp.com (without trailing slash).
-For the complete visualization guide use this page from the OpenAPS documentation.
+For the complete guide to setting up Nightscout see this page.